These homemade oyster crackers are a spot-on stunt double for the real thing. They are totally perfect served with my bison chili!

 Why make homemade oyster crackers?

-I make homemade oyster crackers, homemade Ritz crackers, homemade graham crackers, and homemade Oreo cookies because it’s fun to do and it gives me complete control over the food that I’m eating.
+I make homemade oyster crackers, Ritz crackers, graham crackers, and gluten-free crackers because it’s fun to do and it gives me complete control over the food that I’m eating.
 Making anything from scratch – like oyster crackers – is something I particularly love to do with my son.
 I want him to understand that food doesn’t magically appear in a bag.

 When I began the project of making homemade oyster crackers, I decided that I wanted them to be hexagonal like the ones sold in stores.
 I couldn’t find a cookie cutter small enough, so I made my own.